 Administration of anti-RSV monoclonal antibodies to newborns is a very attractive strategy to protect infants up to six months of age, particularly in populations hesitant to receive vaccines during pregnancy.
 However, in most countries, a choice is not available to families, with the strategy decided at national level (Table 2).
 Moreover, the cost of this strategy limits global availability currently.
 The licensure of additional long-acting RSV monoclonal antibodies will improve global supply and resilience, and may reduce costs.
 To this end, clesrovimab, which binds an alternative site on RSV F protein,120 is nearing completion of a phase 3 study (MK-1654, NCT04767373).

-RSV vaccination in pregnancy and monoclonal antibody administration to newborns protects the youngest and most vulnerable infants and RSV vaccines administered to older infants and young children have recently entered clinical trials.
+RSV vaccination in pregnancy and monoclonal antibody administration to newborns protects the youngest and most vulnerable infants, and RSV vaccines administered to older infants and young children have recently entered clinical trials.
 However, the US Food and Drug Administration (FDA) has put all trials of RSV vaccines in children less than two years of age on hold.121 It is not anticipated that an RSV vaccine will be available for infants under six months of age.
 Therefore, it is unlikely that interference between the current maternal and newborn passive immunisation programmes and infant vaccination will be a consideration in the near future.

 [H1] Future programmes to protect against Group B Streptococcus